encse/secchallenge2023/web/evilbook/solution/README.md

 that could be generated in the small time window between the sending of the password change request and the arrival of the response.
 This is just a few trial and errors, about a 10 or 20 maximum.

-Now we can log in with the admin user and find the flag in his wall.
+Now we can log in with the admin user and find the flag in his timeline.